sulu/sulu-docs/reference/glossary.rst

 Webspace
     In Sulu a webspace encapsulates all of the data of one or more domains which use the same data.

+Webspace Document
+    The document at the root of the webspace tree -- the homepage.